Nutrition Label Reading 101

-Food has become complicated, there is no two ways about it.
+Food has become complicated, there are no two ways about it.
 I’m not one for counting calories, and although I am a big advocate for real-food-first, I realize that is not always the first step for everyone on their nutrition journey, I know it was not mine.
-For many the best place to start is simply reading the labels of the products they are buying, so here is a guide to label reading 101.
+For many the best place to start is simply reading the labels of the products they are buying, so here is a step-by-step guide to nutrition label reading.

 So now it’s time for me to share my wisdom with you!
 Although it is always best to make your cereals, granola bars, oatmeal and treats from scratch, I realize that sometimes you are simply going to buy it at the store.
-So here are a few tidbits to help you make your own empowered choices.
+So here are a few tips on nutrition label reading to help you make your own empowered choices.

 There are three parts to a food products labels; the front, the nutritional chart and the ingredients list.
 They each contain their own information, some of them helpful, others not so much.